izzy-robinson/msc-thesis/Constructing New Local Friendliness Inequalities.md

 :align: center
 ```

 Now we have a concrete proposal for a CGLMP-LF inequality, we need to carefully check all strategies to find the LF bound.
-We do so numerically using MATLAB code found in Appendix B. It is discovered that the LF bound on our new inequality is $3$.
+We do so numerically using MATLAB code found in Appendix B.3.
+It is discovered that the LF bound on our new inequality is $3$.
 The next step is to see if quantum mechanics is able to violate this bound.
 Luckily it is - the quantum bound is $3.69393>3$.

 Our new inequality is not a facet of the CGLMP-LF polytope.